zendframework/zend-expressive/doc/book/application.md

 ### Registering routing and dispatch middleware

-Routing is accomplished via dedicated a dedicated middleware method, `Application::routeMiddleware()`; similarly, dispatching of routed middleware has a corresponding instance middleware method, `Application::dispatchMiddleware()`.
+Routing is accomplished via a dedicated middleware method, `Application::routeMiddleware()`; similarly, dispatching of routed middleware has a corresponding instance middleware method, `Application::dispatchMiddleware()`.
 Each can be piped/registered with other middleware platforms if desired.